NAUbackup/VmBackup/README.md

  - Optionally, a completion status email can be sent by configuring VmBackup.py variables that are provided in the code, see the Quick Start Checklist section.

-## Release 3.2 Summary

- - Regex checking for wildcard expansion for includes and excludes fixed and made to work also for VDI in addition to VM cases, including null results.
- - Added better handling of sending email with retries incorporated.
- - Minor documentation fixes in the code.
- - v3.21: Fix "except socket.error" syntax to also work with older python version in XenServer 6.X.
- - v3.22: Add full VM metadata dump to XML file to replace VM metadata backup that could fail if special characters encountered.

-## Release 3.1 Summary

- - Deprecated **VM prefix wildcard** option for vm-export and vm-import (see regex option below).
-The syntax was vm-export=PROD* and vdi-export=PRD-with-many-disks* but note that python regex will interpret this _differently_ than a Linux shell "grep" command.
-More details are given below.

- - New **VM regex wildcard** options for vm-export, vdi-export as well as exclude lists.
-This is an even more powerful feature if you utilize a VM naming convention.
-Exclude choices are equally applied to all VMs, regardless if intended for vdi-export or vm-export.
-WARNING: The prefix wildcard will _not_ be interpreted quite the same as before, hence older configuration files will need to be modified!
-See the regex section containing caveats and examples further below.
-Individual names deemed to be non-wildcard variations are handled as simple strings, just like before.

- - New **regex syntax checking** built in.
-With the potential complexity of regex operators, the script is parsed for regex errors which are flagged and cause the script to exit.
-Full parsing and reporting is still performed for the "preview" option.

- - New check that the target backup destination folder is writable at the onset.

- - New option to configure email to use SMTP START/TLS user account authentication for email delivery.

- - New introduction of the DEFAULT_STATUS_LOG parameter, allowing a user-defined log file path definition.

-## Release 3.0 Summary
+## Release 0.01 Summary

-These new features have been added:

- - New configuration option **vdi-export=vm_name** which utilizes the `xe vdi-export` command for just the /dev/xvda boot disk of the given vm_name.

-   - **The vdi-export is for special purpose backup situations** - a VM with a /dev/xvda boot disk and several other user data disks xvdb, xvdc, xvdd, ... that are so "large" that it is not practical to vm-export the whole VM.
-When the vdi-export option is used, then any subsequent restore would require separate a backup and restore product of the user data disks, such as the NetBackup commercial product.

-   - The `xe vdi-export` and `xe vdi-import` commands are a relatively new XenServer function and as such the XenServer usage documentation is still evolving. **If you choose to use the vdi-export option, then it is imperative that you verify the restore process with your particular VM's in your environment.** This feature has been available for quite a few releases, however it has only been verified on XenServer 6.5 and the early versions of XenServer Dundee.

- - New **VM prefix wildcard** option for both vm-export and vdi-export.
-This is a powerful feature if you utilize a VM prefix naming convention.
-Syntax examples include: vm-export=PROD* and vdi-export=PRD-with-many-disks*
- - New configuration **exclude=vm_name** option to filter out VMs from the vm-export and vdi-export VM selection list.
-Currently, the exclude parameter must specify a specific vm_name and can not be a VM prefix wildcard.
- - New command line **preview** option.
-This will show all config parameters, VMs have been selected for vm-export and vdi-export.
-If there are any configuration errors then they will be flagged.
- - New command line **vm-selector** options include vm-export, vdi-export, and VM prefix wildcard options.
- - VM export and VDI export now supports **VM names with spaces**.
-   - Note all vm-export, vdi-export, exclude and VM-selectors continue to be **case sensitive**.
- - The command line password can now be obscured into a password file.
-See "VmBackup.py help" on how to use and create the password file.
- - The internal email option is updated to fix some previous errors.
-See the next section for additional information.
+ - python3 compatibility.

 ## Quick Start Checklist

+After cloning this repo. install all requirements module by running :

+    pip install -r requierments.txt

 1. VmBackup will require lots of file storage.
 Set up a storage server with an exported VM backup share.
-By default VmBackup.py uses /snapshots, which can be modified.
+By default, VmBackup.py uses /snapshots, which can be modified.
 Frequently NFS is used for the storage server, with many installation and configuration sources available on the web.
 An optional SMB/CIFS method can be enabled through comments in the script.
-2. For all of the XenServers in a given pool, mount the new /snapshots share.
+2. For all the XenServers in a given pool, mount the new /snapshots share.
 3. Finish creating a share directory structure that meets your needs.
 Here are the VmBackup.py default subdirectories which can be changed:
    - /snapshots/BACKUPS - this is for all VM backups
    - /snapshots/NAUbackup - this is for the VmBackup.py script, any config files, and the status.log summary file.